Animal Care in Cambodia

 Want to look after our furry friends as an Animal Care volunteer in Cambodia?
-International Volunteer HQ’s Animal Care project gives you the opportunity to support local animal shelters in Siem Reap.
-Volunteers help rescue, provide companionship, and care for neglected cats, dogs, chickens, and other animals in need.
-Practicing vets or veterinary students may also have the opportunity to assist with medical treatments and minor surgeries.
+International Volunteer HQ’s Animal Care project gives you the opportunity to support local animal shelters and pagodas in Siem Reap or Phnom Penh.
+Volunteers help rescue, provide companionship, and care for neglected cats and dogs in need.
+There may be opportunities where practicing vets or veterinary students may have the opportunity to assist with medical treatments and minor surgeries; but this cannot be guaranteed.

 - Programs start every first and third Monday of the month